mjfusa/WebhookAF/lab/FunctionApp.md

 Verify that a breakpoint can be hit.

-## Deploy and run to Azure,  trigger with Dataverse
+## Deploy to Azure.
+Trigger with Dataverse

 1. In Visual Studio, right click the project and select **Publish**.
 2. Login to your Azure tenant when prompted and specify the needed information.